 Everyone wants to enjoy Thanksgiving.
 After all, it’s a time to give thanks and be surrounded by the people that love and support you.
 Not to mention, the food is incredible!
+From delicious turkey to savory mashed potatoes, Thanksgiving dinner may be the best meal of the year!
 But it isn’t a secret that getting the whole family together often causes drama, fighting, and an unusually large spike in stress levels.
 We’re here to give you some last minute tips that can help you master Thanksgiving with the ease of an experienced prepper:

 - Go Easy on the Alcohol.
 Yes, it can help you relax, but it can also quickly make tense situations worse.
 The last thing you want to be remembered as is the angry, drunk, embarrassing family member.
 We’re not saying you have to say sober, just drink in a responsible manner.